 7) PERFORM ALPHA/BETA TESTS

-Multiple evaluations will be necessary to assess test questions.
+Multiple evaluations are necessary to assess test questions.
 The NCSBN is scrutinizing every item type for those providing the highest accuracy.

 8) LAUNCH NEW NCLEX

 After the operational phase of testing and building item types, the Next Generation NCLEX is scheduled to launch in April 2023.

 THE PURPOSE OF THE SPECIAL RESEARCH SECTION